Solo Travel in Barcelona

 Don’t have much time?

-If you are short on time and want to see as much of the city as you can, the Barcelona hop on hop off buses are worth doing.
-Buy a two day pass as there is so much to see.
-Buses are frequent all go all over the city.
+If you are short on time and want to see as much of the city as you can, the Barcelona hop on hop-off buses is worth doing.
+Buy a two-day pass as there is so much to see.
+Buses run frequently all over the city.

 Where to wear your heels

 At one of the many rooftop bars.
 The W Hotel has to be the most famous and the poshest hotel here but head to any hotel with a rooftop, especially at sunset for a glass of Vermouth and a fab view.

 At one of the Irish bars especially on Carrer de Ferran where you are guaranteed to meet other travellers or tourists.

 Barcelona has more meet-up groups than Gaudi buildings.
 Whether you are looking to meet others on a language exchange or hiking in the mountains, there is a meet-up group for every type of activity.
 Just join Meet Up, look at the calendar of events for when you are there and join a group.

 The Gothic Quarter is a great place for a walking tour.
 Instead of exploring Barcelona on your own you can take a walking Barcelona city tour and discover the history of this area and wander past the amazing cathedral.

 Sandemans New Europe are a great way to see the city and offers free walking tours (you pay a donation at the end).
 There are several tours a day so check their site for times.